carlosmada22/RAGBis/README.md

 3. Finding the most relevant chunks based on cosine similarity
 4. Creating a prompt with the query and the relevant chunks
 5. Generating an answer using Ollama's chat model

+### Web Interface

+The web interface works by:
+1. Starting a Flask web server
+2. Serving a responsive HTML/CSS/JavaScript chat interface
+3. Handling API requests from the frontend
+4. Using the query engine to generate responses
+5. Returning the responses to the frontend in JSON format

 ## License